You Are What You Think – Where to Go From There

 We often forget that we are consuming mental food all day long.
 And depending on what we mentally consume it can change the way we feel from sluggish and depleted to strong and resilient.

-Modern neuroscience provides us with a powerful truth: The brain is not fixed, it’s changeable.
-Adaptable.
-Shapeable.
-Through the lens of neuroplasticity, the brain is a bit like playdoh – soft, moldable, responsive to how we use it.
+Modern neuroscience provides us with a powerful truth: the brain is not fixed, it’s changeable and adaptable.
+Through the lens of neuroplasticity, the brain is a bit like playdoh – moldable and responsive to how we use it.

-But there is a catch.
-It only changes when we actually “put our hands on it.”
-Meaning… when we pay attention.
+There is a catch, like play-doh, it only changes when we actually “put our hands on it.”
+Meaning, when we pay attention.
 Paying attention in particular to:

 • what we are feeding it